When Do You Need to Hire a Software Tester?

 When the product’s quality is in doubt, both internally, and externally, it might not be too late to take action (although ideally, you should plan for quality ahead of time).
 It’s important to mitigate the effects of bad quality as there is nothing more harmful to a business than high user churn rates and poor reviews stemming from users’ experiences with an unreliable, buggy product.
 When you lose a user, it costs 7x more to acquire a new one than if you had retained them, according to Kissmetrics.

-A good tester will not only help to uncover issues, but also to find the root of the problem.
-A tester or test manager will even orchestrate the necessary culture shifts that need to take place for quality to come first (e.g. shift-left testing, test-driven development, DevOps), affecting a positive change in the software development process.
+A good tester will not only help to uncover issues but also find the root of the problem.
+A tester or test manager will even orchestrate the necessary cultural shifts that need to take place for quality to come first (e.g. shift-left testing, test-driven development, DevOps), affecting a positive change in the software development process.
 A tester can coach devs on how to implement agile testing techniques, collaboration, and communication.

 Why Not Leave Testing to Developers?